 Some epistemologists might resist this proposal.
 Non-reliabilists will see it as too reliabilist in nature; others may resist the idea that evidence one doesn’t have can ever play a justificatory role in what one accepts or believes.
 But there are reasons to endorse our proposal and significant costs to rejecting it.
 For one thing, if the epistemic assessment of scientific belief or acceptance is restricted to evidence in the possession of individual scientist herself, we will be unable to capture the various types of epistemic dependence in science—and so will fail to appreciate the systematic ways in which science is a social endeavor.
 Of course, science is not merely social, but collective: it is not merely that individual scientists depend on one another, but one group of scientists can depend on another group for their results.
 We submit that the model above provides a plausible way to capture such relations.
 We will be developing the case for this model in what follows, but it is worth noting that the burden is on those who would reject our model: absent an alternative, they will fail to illuminate the collective nature of epistemic dependence in science.

 The analogy mentioned above provides a further advantage to these non-reliablist and individualist alternatives.
 Anti-individualism (AI) about testimony provides an important precursor to and motivation for the idea that results that have been justified by one community can serve as epistemic foundations for another community (Goldberg, 2007, 2014; Kallestrup & Pritchard, 2012; Levy & Alfano, 2019; Palermos, 2020).
 While such a view is not uncontroversial, AI holds that an audience need not justify her reliance on another’s say-so: the absence of defeaters suffices for her to be entitled to accept that say-so.
 However, AI also entails that justification of audiences’ resulting beliefs depends (not only on the absence of defeaters, but also) on the epistemic credentials of the testimony itself.
-The result is that testimonial beliefs on this picture manifest a kind of epistemic outsourcing.
+The result is that testimonial beliefs on this picture manifest a kind of epistemic reliance akin to epistemic outsourcing.
 They are foundational in the sense that an audience does not need positive reasons to accept a speaker’s claim: in the absence of reasons for doubt, the audience is entitled to do so.
 But at the same time the justification of the audience’s belief depends on more than the mere absence of relevant defeaters.
 According to AI, testimonial beliefs also depend for their justification on epistemic work done by the speaker (or someone still further upstream in the chain of communication).
 It is here, of course, that our core analogy emerges: our suggestion is that the epistemic outsourcing in play in science, as characterized in conditions (EO1)-(EO3), can be seen as yet another version of the sort of epistemic reliance that takes place in cases of testimonial belief, as these are understood by AI.